Russia's youth are angry, and Putin's noticed

 "I didn't resist but they still beat me up," he says.
 "They told me to relax my body.
 I did it and got hit on the head, dragged into the bus."

 A photograph of Olga Lozina being carried away by police officers went viral.
-She told CNN she had just left a MacDonalds on Pushkinskaya Square and wasn't even participating in the protest.
+She told CNN she had just left a McDonald's on Pushkinskaya Square and wasn't even participating in the protest.

 When her mother protested the arrest of a young man, she was detained, as was Olga's sister.
 When Olga intervened, she too was arrested.